 “My entire working life has involved people.
 By necessity I have been a peacemaker; helping people settle their differences and trying to reconcile competing factions.
 When the time came to take stock, which I do on a regular basis, I decided to formalise this aspect of my professional and personal life, and I retrained as a civil and commercial mediator.
 I find that the skills and experience I have gained over the years are invaluable assets in helping people find a way to resolve disputes.”

 John trained as an accredited Civil and Commercial mediator with the London School of Mediation and founded SCL-Mediation, part of his Sentier Consulting Ltd company.
-He is a member of the Chartered Institute of Arbitrators and of The Mediator Network.
+He is a member of the Chartered Institute of Arbitrators.
 He is interested in all aspects of civil and commercial mediation, and in workplace and intra-team issues.